ReDI-School/intermediate-java/00-initial-setup/index.md

 ## Java

 We use Java 11+.
-In the command-line terminal, check that you have an installed jdk using the following command:
+In the command-line terminal, check that you have an installed JDK using the following commands:
 ```
--> java -version
+java -version
+javac -version
 ```
 ![java_version](java-version.png)

-If you need to install the jdk, follow [these instructions](https://adoptopenjdk.net/releases.html).
+If you need to install the JDK (or a new version), follow [these instructions](https://adoptopenjdk.net/releases.html).

 ## IntelliJ Idea